-Although the Senior Management of the Firm believes that the risk management framework outlined herein is appropriate for the size and complexity of the Firm and that the Firm’s capital is adequate to meet the risks assessed, it cannot guarantee that this will actually be the case in the event any particular risk arises.
+Although the Senior Management of the Firm believes that the risk management framework outlined herein is appropriate for the size and complexity of the Firm and that the Firm’s existing capital is adequate to meet the risks assessed, it cannot guarantee that this will always be the case in the event any particular risk increases, or a new risk arises.
 There will always be some unlikely risks with unusually high impact which may require additional capital should they arise.

 The Firm operates a risk management framework that sets out the responsibilities and escalation procedures for the identification, monitoring, and management of operational and business risks.
 Capital planning takes these identified risks into account.

 Specific personnel are assigned responsibility for the risks across the Firm.
-The Firm’s Chief Executive Officer takes overall responsibility, with the assistance of all the other Members, for identifying material risks to the Firm and putting appropriate mitigating controls in place.
+The Firm’s Chief Executive Officer takes overall responsibility, with the assistance of the Board, for identifying material risks to the Firm and putting appropriate mitigating controls in place.

-Risks and mitigating controls are periodically reassessed, taking into account the Firm’s risk appetite.
+Risks and mitigating controls are reassessed on a regular basis, taking into account the Firm’s risk appetite.
 Where risks are identified which fall outside of the Firm’s risk tolerance levels, or where the need for remedial action is identified in respect of identified weaknesses in the Firm’s mitigating controls, then actions are taken to improve the control framework.

-The Members meet periodically to review the quality of the control framework and to satisfy themselves that appropriate controls are in place and that mitigating actions are moving forward.
+The management Executive Committee meets monthly to review the quality of the control framework and to satisfy themselves that appropriate controls are in place and that mitigating actions are moving forward.

-The specific types of risks faced by the Firm are;
+The main, specific types of risks faced by the Firm are;

 - Operational risk,